Malini-Krishna/Top100_prepinsta/README.md

-This repository contains top 100 coding questions from prepinsta that I have practiced
+This repository contains some of the basic programs in python